On Extended Thermodynamics: From Classical to the Relativistic Regime: The Principles of Transient Thermodynamics

-i.e. the two densities agree to first order deviations from the equilibrium and differences appear in second order deviations.
-Moreover $s(x)=-u_{\mu}S^{\mu}$ attains its maximum value at equilibrium (under the assumption that the fitting conditions (\ref{FC}) hold among all states with the same $(\rho(u),n_{A}(u))$, if and only if $Q^{\mu}$ is timelike and future directed.\\
+i.e. the two densities agree to first order deviations from the equilibrium and differences between these densities appear in second order deviations.
+Moreover (\ref{FC2}) shows that under the assumption that the fitting conditions (\ref{FC}) hold, then among all states with the same $(\rho(u),n(u))$ then $s(x)=-u_{\mu}S^{\mu}$ attains its maximum value at equilibrium, if and only if $Q^{\mu}$ is timelike and future directed.\\

-Relation (\ref{FC2}) has another important consequence: The thermodynamical pressure $P{(u)}$ of the non equilibrium state described by the primary variables $(T^{\mu\nu}, J^{\mu}, S^{\mu})$, and the equilibrium pressure $P(\Theta, b)$ that appears in (\ref{Entropy_Off_E}) satisfy
+Relation (\ref{FC2}) has another important consequence: the thermodynamical pressure\footnote{Notice that in addition, there exist two inter-related issues that needed to be clarified.
+First how one identifies the thermodynamical pressure $P(u)$ and secondly how one differentiates $P(u)$ from the bulk pressure $\pi(u)$ that appears in the formula (\ref{PP1}) bellow.
+The analysis that follows addresses also these two issues.} $P{(u)}$ for the off-equilibrium state as measured by the $u$ observer and the equilibrium pressure $P(\Theta, b)$ that appears in (\ref{Entropy_Off_E}) satisfy

-i.e. the two pressures agree to first order in deviations from equilibrium and this property can be seen as follows:
+i.e. the two pressures agree to first order in deviations from equilibrium and this property can be seen as follows: For the off-equilibrium state specified by $(T^{\mu\nu}, J^{\mu}, S^{\mu}, X_{i}^{\mu\nu....})$, the thermodynamical pressure $P(u)$ and the bulk pressure $\pi(u)$ as perceived by the $u$ observer satisfy